Table of Contents

-To get started, draw parallels with your team to a Mergers and Acquisitions initiative, in which machine learning is the new entity to merge with or acquire.
-Investigate all of the alternatives to using machine learning.
-If your investigation indicates that machine learning can indeed add value to your work, go for it.
+To get started, draw parallels with your team to a Mergers and Acquisitions initiative, in which Machine Learning is the new entity to merge with or acquire.
+Investigate all of the alternatives to using ML.
+If your investigation indicates that ML can indeed add value to your work, go for it.

-Similar to a mergers and acquisitions process, you’ll need strong technical talent and “translators” to bridge the gaps between data, machine learning, and decision makers at your company, so that generalist managers can execute based on actionable insight.
-Also make sure you have a good infrastructure in place before you begin—that means strong data storage, data movement, and model deployment protocols, as well as MLOps (What’s MLOps, you ask?
-See our thorough introduction to MLOps here).
+Similar to a Mergers and Acquisitions process, you’ll need a strong technical talent and “translators” to bridge the gaps between data, Machine Learning, and decision makers at your company, so that generalist managers can execute based on actionable insight.
+Also make sure you have a good infrastructure in place before you begin—that means strong data storage, data movement, and model deployment protocols, as well as MLOps.
+What’s MLOps, you ask?
+See our thorough introduction to MLOps here:

 Finally, make everyone comfortable with making decisions based on the model’s predictions.
 Make sure your employees don’t override these decisions by encouraging them to understand that a successful machine learning project is not only about the model, but also about the team of employees that surround the model.
-Consider machine learning as an engine in a car: if the rest of the car is missing, the engine alone is useless.
-A successful machine learning project includes the people and the business.
+Consider Machine Learning as an engine in a car: if the rest of the car is missing, the engine alone is useless.
+A successful ML project includes the people and the business.

 Hopefully this article gives you an idea of what it may take to carry out a successful ML project within your company, both before and after you build your model.
 Once you choose your project, be sure to check out our article about how to manage a data science project: